 Relying party: A system entity that depends on the validity of information (such as another entity’s public key value) provided by a certificate [Ref 10].

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [Ref 8].

+Secure Telephone Identity (STI) Certificate: An intermediate or end-entity certificate within the SHAKEN PKI.

+Secure Telephone Identity Subordinate CA (STI-SCA): An SCA that gets its certificate directly from an STI-CA.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 3].